UMM-CSci-Systems/C-strings-and-memory-management/README.md

 _Notice that this uses `g++` instead of `gcc`._ This because the `gtest` is technically a C++ library, but it also works for "plain" C code, which is all we need it for here.

+There are several flags here:

+* The `-Wall` turns on _all warnings_ (`W` is for "warnings", `all` specifies that we want all of them).
+This isn't necessary, but the C compiler will quietly do very unexpected things in a variety of circumstances, so it's almost always a good idea to turn on all the warnings so you get a heads up when something odd is happening.
-The `-g` flag isn't strictly necessary; it causes a variety of useful debugging information to be included in the executable, however, which can be *extremely* helpful when using tools like `valgrind` or the `gdb` debugger.
+* The `-g` flag isn't strictly necessary; it causes a variety of useful debugging information to be included in the executable, however, which can be *extremely* helpful when using tools like `valgrind` or the `gdb` debugger.
 If you don't include it, for example, then those tools won't be able to report accurate or useful line numbers or function names.
-The `-lgtest` tells the compiler to include the `gtest` library (that's the `-l` part) when generating the executable.
+* The `-lgtest` tells the compiler to include the `gtest` library (that's the `-l` part) when generating the executable.

 ---